 Japanese is a language isolated and belongs to Japonic, a small language family.
 There is no evidence of a genetic link between Japonic and any other known language groups.

-While the two are closely related but not totally mutually intelligible.
-Both differ significantly in many ways.
-Hence, many experts believe both are separate languages.
+The two are closely related but not mutually intelligible.
+They differ significantly in many ways; many experts believe they are separate languages.

 History and impact of the Chinese language

-Japan was culturally and politically linked to China from 300 to 900 CE.
-So, the Japanese language was subject to a powerful impact from the Chinese language in its early stages.
+From 300 to 900 CE, Japan was culturally and politically linked to China.
+Thus, the Japanese language experienced a powerful impact from the Chinese language in its early stages.

-The writing system was one of the most important of these impacts.
-The Japanese language adopted the Chinese writing system in the 4th century.
+The writing system was one of the most significant impacts.
+In the 4th century, the Japanese language adopted the Chinese writing system.

-Because of their complexity, Kanji was often considered inconvenient to use for phonetic reasons.
+Because of their complexity, Kanji was often considered inconvenient for phonetic reasons.
 Therefore, throughout the 9th century, the two kana systems arose separately as two alternative ways to simplify writing.

-Hiragana was developed as a cursive shorthand for the Kanji and was mainly used by women barred from learning Chinese letters.
+Hiragana was developed as a cursive shorthand for the Kanji and was mainly used by women who were barred from learning Chinese letters.

 Buddhist temple priests created Katakana.
 Then, as the priests studied Chinese writings, they translated them into Japanese.